-The Wall Street Journal seems to have done a hatchet job on the micro finance sector of India ?
+Does the Wall Street Journal seem to have done a hatchet job on the microfinance sector of India?

 A Global Surge in Tiny Loans Spurs Credit Bubble in a Slum